Medical Marijuana For Maryland & Delaware VetsGreen Relief Health Admin

 According to VA policy, veterans will not be denied benefits if they use medical cannabis but it’s still against the VA’s policy for VA doctors to certify, prescribe or pay for in any capacity marijuana use.
 The VA encourages veterans to discuss marijuana with their healthcare provider.
 It is worth noting that marijuana use will be marked on the patient’s medical record.

 It is also important to note that veterans are not allowed to use medical marijuana on VA grounds, as federal law makes it illegal.
-Even though a facility is located within the state of Maryland the property the VA clinic or hospital sits on is federal property.
+Even though a facility is located within the state of Maryland or Delaware the property the VA clinic or hospital sits on is federal property.
 Since medical marijuana is still not federally legal it means you can not use it on federal property.

 State of Maryland and Veterans